borand/sensoredweb/README.md

 ## Current State ##
 Having completed few month trial on my home server usid I am starting to cleanup the codebase.

 More to come ... slowly

+## updates ##

+At this point just reshufling files as I moved to django 1.5.1